FEATURED ONLINE MBA PROGRAMS

 Business school students who want to get involved with Oklahoma’s small businesses generally earn their bachelor’s and master’s degree in business, specializing in entrepreneurship or a vital business sub-specialty like accounting or marketing.
 With these degrees, they are prepared to launch their own small businesses or bolster the production of previously established businesses.

 The full-time Master of Business Administration (MBA) option at the Collins College of Business at the University of Tulsa is a traditional, on-campus, cohort-based program that blends classroom study with real world, hands-on experiences.
-You will be required to work on an approved summer internship before starting your second year of courses.
+You must work on an approved summer internship before starting your second year of courses.
 The MBA for Working Professionals follows the same course of study, but classes are offered at times that make it possible to work full time while pursuing your degree.
 The school also offers two joint degree programs that offer an MBA in conjunction with a Master of Science in finance or a Juris Doctor.
 To complement these programs, the Collins College of Business hosts a number of organizations and facilities that benefit MBA candidates.
 For instance, the Graduate Business Student Association offers ongoing opportunities to network and socialize with fellow students, while the Mentor Program helps you connect with alumni in your specific field.
 The Williams Risk Management Center gives students hands-on experience on a modern trading as they manage an investment fund valued at over $1.25 million; the Family-Owned Business Institute is a unique place to learn about the challenges of multi-generational companies; and Studio Blue is a student-run consultancy initiative, helping area organizations solve their business problems.

 You can earn your MBA full time or part time at the University of Oklahoma's Price College of Business.
 The full-time program features small class sizes for an intense and interactive experience.
 The eight-week modular format means that each course contains in-depth content - and that you can complete your degree in just 16 months.
 If you can't take that much time away from your career, the Professional MBA option lets you work full time and attend classes one night a week.
 You will follow the same program taught by the same faculty, but can pace your classes to take as many as five years to finish.
 Both programs allow you to pursue the same specializations, which include energy, finance, entrepreneurship, management information systems and risk management.
 The Student Support Center is available to both full- and part-time students, connecting them to internships and recruiters.
 Both programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-The Accelerated MBA offered at Oklahoma City University is designed for individuals with three or more years of working experience who want to build their credentials at their own pace.
+The MBA offered at Oklahoma City University is designed for individuals with three or more years of working experience who want to build their credentials at their own pace.
 You have the choice of attending classes on campus in the evenings or studying online using distance learning technology.
 The classes are offered in five nine-week cycles to make it possible to finish in as few as 60 weeks.
 You can customize this general degree around an area of focus such as finance, accounting, information technology, management and marketing.
 The program culminates with a capstone in global competitive strategy.
 The school also offers two dual degrees programs that combine an MBA with a Master of Science in nursing or a Juris Doctor.

 The Spears School of Business full-time MBA at Oklahoma State University is a competitive, immersive, comprehensive program.
-Consisting of a maximum of 52 credit hours, your experience will include case competitions with other competitive business schools, hands-on learning and coursework taught by leaders in their fields.
+Consisting of a maximum of 52 hours, your experience will include case competitions with other competitive business schools, hands-on learning and coursework taught by leaders in their fields.
 You can customize your degree by picking electives that further your career goals.
 Areas of concentration include accounting, entrepreneurship, business intelligence, risk management, economics, information assurance, management information systems and telecommunications management.
 The part-time option allows you to pace your studies so that you can continue to work full time; most students complete this program in three years.
 In addition, the Spears School of Business has partnered with other schools within the university to offer dual degree programs that pair an MBA with a Doctor of Osteopathic Medicine or a Master of Science in telecommunications management; you can also earn your MBA in conjunction with one of two master's degrees from a partner university in Mexico.

 Oklahoma Christian University calls their graduate degree in management an "MBA for the Real World," and they promise you that you will get "your hands dirty" solving problems.
-The accelerated program can be completed in an intense 12 to 16 months of study, though you can also study at a slower pace and finish within two years.
+The program can be completed in an intense 12 to 16 months of study, though you can also study at a slower pace and finish within two years.
 You can earn your degree through evening classes on campus or take classes online, making it possible to study from anywhere and to earn your degree while balancing your studies with other obligations.
 Specializations include accounting, leadership and organizational development, electronic business, project management, health services management, financial services, international business, marketing and human resources.